 Research-based principles and precepts to the selection and use of a variety of reading materials.
-Teachers role for developing the long-term motivational support for developing literacy within a framework of inquiry.
-Research on motivation and relate it to reading.
-Variety of texts to be used in classes when reading for literary experience, reading to perform a task, and reading for information and relate them to current research on reading.
-Strategies for selecting materials, for retrieving materials, and for evaluating materials.
-Accessibility, variety of media, multicultural materials, text features, and oral and written responses to literature.
+Teachers' role for developing the long-term motivational support for developing literacy within a framework of inquiry.
+Research on motivation and its relation to reading.
+Variety of texts to be used in classes when reading for literary experience, reading to perform a task and reading for information and relate them to current research on reading.
+Strategies for selecting materials, retrieving materials and evaluating materials.
+Accessibility, variety of media, multicultural materials, text features and oral and written responses to literature.
 Research and best practices on the role of parents and community in supporting the reading program.
-Prerequisite: Admission into the Master of Arts in Teaching program or permission of the Program Coordinator.
+Prerequisite: admission into the Master of Arts in Teaching program or permission of program coordinator.